orectique/KarenBot/README.md

 >> Adds user to queue.
 - -read [text]
 >> Appends the text to the larger corpus.
+- -note -a/t/f
+>> Takes notes.
+Works exclusive to the queue. -a/t/f are format modifiers to use when 'f' is unlocked (See -flock/-funlock): '-a' registers author's name along with the message, '-t' adds the timestamp on the message, and 'f' displays both the details.
-- -narrate
+- -narrate -s/o
 >> Shares the full body of work till that point.
+Access specifiers '-s' refers to the log of -read and '-o' refers to the log of -note.
 - -queue
 >> Displays order of users currently in the queue.
 - -CoC